Rishi-Mishra0704/hello-rails-backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Gregoire Vella for his amazing design which was the inspiration for this project.Please check out his work at https://www.behance.net/gregoirevella
+I would like to thank Microverse for this opportunity that they gave me to build this amazing project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>